Category Archives: Former Monarchies

 Ferdinando had two half-siblings from his father’s first marriage to Archduchess Maria Clementina of Austria who died from tuberculosis in 1801:

-Ferdinando was well-educated by Giuseppe Capocasale (link in Italian), an abbot known by the nickname of “the Christian Socrates“, who became his tutor in 1822.
+Ferdinando was well-educated by Giuseppe Capocasale (link in Italian), an abbot known by the nickname “The Christian Socrates“, who became his tutor in 1822.
 Ferdinando also received a political and military education in local academies.
-Twenty-year-old Ferdinando II succeeded to the throne of the Two Sicilies upon the death of his father on November 8, 1830.
+Twenty-year-old Ferdinando II succeeded to the throne of the Two Sicilies upon when his father died on November 8, 1830.
 He quickly got to work on reorganizing the government, focused on reducing public debt, and calming the country still affected by the turbulence following the Napoleonic Wars.

-Ferdinando’s first wife Maria Cristina of Savoy; Credit – Wikipedia
+Ferdinando’s 1st wife Maria Cristina of Savoy; Credit – Wikipedia

 On November 21, 1832, at the Sanctuary of Our Lady of Acquasanta in Genoa, Kingdom of Sardinia, now in Italy, Ferdinando married Maria Cristina of Savoy, the daughter of Vittorio Emanuele I, King of Sardinia and Maria Theresa of Austria-Este.